bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Can you provide an overview of all parties involved and their roles?
 - Who are the decision-makers, and what are their expectations?
 - Who will be your main point of contact throughout the project?
-- How should we communicate with the stakeholders (meetings, emails, reports)?
+- How should we communicate with the stakeholders (meetings, emails, etc.)?
 - What is the preferred frequency and format for project updates?
 - What is the team structure on the client side?
 - Are there any external consultants or teams involved, and what are their roles?